ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 along with the underlying TCP/IP stack, does not necessarily run inside a TEE.
 This split allows the set of highly trusted code to be kept as small as possible, including allowing code (e.g., TCP/IP or QUIC {{?RFC9000}}) that only sees encrypted messages, to be kept out of the TEE.
+See section 6.2 of {{?I-D.ietf-teep-architecture}} for a depiction of various implementation models.

 The TEEP specification {{!I-D.ietf-teep-protocol}} (like its predecessors
 {{?I-D.ietf-teep-opentrustprotocol}} and {{GP-OTrP}}) describes the